sharonzhou/CS236G/index.md

 #### Goals of CS236G

-CS236G aims to get you excited about this advanced method.
+CS236G aims to get you excited about advanced methods building and using GANs.
+You will learn and build generative adversarial networks, from their simplest form to state-of-the-art models.
+Every week you will have:

 * In-class lectures on Tuesdays: these lectures will be a mix of advanced lectures on a specific subject that hasn't been treated in depth in the videos or guest lectures from industry experts.
 You can access these lectures on the [Zoom tab on Canvas](https://canvas.stanford.edu/courses/117317/external_tools/5384), and they will also be posted afterwards on [Canvas](https://canvas.stanford.edu/).
 * Two modules from the [deeplearning.ai](https://www.deeplearning.ai/) [Deep Learning Specialization](https://www.deeplearning.ai/deep-learning-specialization/) on Coursera.
 You will watch videos at home, solve quizzes and programming assignments hosted on online notebooks.
-* TA-led sections on Thursdays: Teaching Assistants will teach you hands-on tips and tricks to succeed, but also theorethical foundations.
+* TA-led sections on Thursdays: Teaching Assistants will teach you hands-on tips and tricks to succeed, but also theoretical foundations.
 * Project meeting with your TA mentor: CS236G is a project-based class.
 Through personalized guidance, TAs will help you succeed in implementing a successful GAN project this quarter.